Discover Vineyard Layout | Fitting The Site Properly

 Stags Ridge and Base Camp: The Details That Make The Difference

 Getting it right has long been a focus in Seven Apart’s Stags Ridge and Base Camp vineyards.
-Resting at the apex of Atlas Peak, on the back of a towering volcanic mountain, Stags Ridge is an unusual piece of land.
+Resting on Atlas Peak, on the back of a towering volcanic mountain, Stags Ridge is an unusual piece of land.
 When it was first planted in 1999, layout options were limited by the practical constraints of the plot – giant rocks and cobblestones scattered everywhere.
 But the configuration of elements has combined to produce some extremely resilient vines.
 The result is grapes that are truly expressive of the site, giving rise to world-class Cabernet Sauvignons with big, round tannins, velvety texture, and nuanced flavors.

 The perfect positioning of vineyard rows plays a part in shaping the character of our wines, too.
 Stags Ridge rows run from East to West – an orientation that helps to capture and channel the cool afternoon breeze that drifts in from San Francisco Bay.
 This maritime draft helps to lower sugar and acidity levels in the fruit to ultimately yield wines that are both balanced and elegant.